VNG-Realisatie/api-test-platform/README.md

 Regarding the API endpoints, you can analyze the swagger generated schema [here](https://vng-staging.maykin.nl/api/v1/schema) or directly the OpenApi yaml [file](https://github.com/VNG-Realisatie/api-testvoorziening/blob/master/api-specificatie/openapi.yaml).

+## Sofware
+The code of this project can be found [here](https://github.com/VNG-Realisatie/api-testvoorziening-code).

 ## Rollen